 Because sound waves are a kind of energy, they also put out a certain amount of pressure on the eardrum that receives them.
 This pressure can be measured as volume or amplitude.
 If you could look at a sound wave, you would see that the crests get taller as the amplitude increases.
 Louder sounds have greater amplitude.
 Learn more about amplitude and sound waves.

 An echo is the reflection of sound waves bouncing off of a surface and then returning to the sender.
 Echoes can often be heard in a gym, in a canyon or a concert hall.
 The sound waves must have some object to bounce off of, the bigger the better.
 So the walls of a canyon make a great surface for the waves to hit and then return a few minutes later to be heard as an echo.

 The loudness of sound is measured in decibels.
 Take a peek at this chart to compare the amplitude of common, everyday sounds.

 People and animals use sound for communication and as a tool.

 Sonar — Geologists use sound waves to identify geologic features under the surface of the earth.
-Waves are sent through the ground and they bounce back to special sensing devicesthat measure the materials under the earth.
-Click here for more.
+Waves are sent through the ground and they bounce back to special sensing devices that measure the materials under the earth.
+Learn more about sonar.